TM

 The Move From Here

 If your diary is currently running you instead of the other way around — the Calendar Detox Workbook is the system.
-Sixty-four pages, a full meeting audit, the 2-Hour CEO Calendar, and a 30-day rebuild protocol I wrote the year I realised my diary was full and my life was empty.
+Sixty-four pages, a full meeting audit, the 2-Hour CEO Calendar, and a 30-day rebuild protocol I wrote the year I realized my diary was full and my life was empty.
 It doesn't ask you to work harder.
 It asks you to protect different hours.

 You've spent enough time figuring this out alone — at 11pm, in the car park, in the silence between meetings.
 That's already cost you more than this will.
 The longer you sit with it, the heavier it gets.
 Don't bookmark this.
 Open it.